 Rape does not only happen to women.
 Men and children can also be victims of rape, and they are also entitled to claim compensation in the same way as a woman.

 The level of violence and force usually involved in rape means that the victim is likely to suffer physical injuries.
-This may be injury to genitalia such as soreness or bleeding in the vagina or anus.
+This may be an injury to the genitalia such as soreness or bleeding in the vagina or anus.
 It can also include infections, sexually transmitted diseases as well as bruises, cuts and swelling.
 Injuries on other parts of the body and the neck may also be present if the victim has been beaten or choked.
 It is not uncommon for the perineum to tear.
 The physical damage caused by rape may be immediately obvious but sometimes lays undiscovered for several weeks.

 If no consent was given for someone to penetrate you during sex, and you have suffered injuries from this act, then you can seek to claim rape victim compensation from the Criminal Injuries Compensation Authority (CICA).
 If you would like more information on CICA compensation amounts, then we will be happy to talk to you about them.
 You may also be entitled to claim from the person who attacked you or the person who employs them.
 This compensation can help you pay for the often costly bills of rehabilitation.